Chick3nman/MD5-Record-Search/README.md

 `$ seq 'nproc' | parallel -u python script.py'`

-The Plaintext strings generate have "Chick3nman-" prepended to them by default, this can be changed to fit whatever string you would like.

 A newly found record can be submitted via the API on http://0xf.kr/md5/